rafaesc/snippetquiz/README.md

 # SnippetQuiz

 ## Overview
 SnippetQuiz turns web content into interactive quizzes.
-The system includes a web dashboard, a browser extension for capturing content, an API gateway, a core service that manages domain logic and persistence, and an AI worker that generates questions.
+The system includes a web dashboard, a browser extension for capturing content, an API gateway, a core service that manages domain logic and persistence, and an AI content service that generates questions.
 Messaging coordinates generation events, a cache provides locks and pub/sub, and a real‑time channel streams progress to the UI.
 Data persists in a relational database, with read‑optimized projections.

 ## Architecture
 - Frontend: Web dashboard that renders authenticated pages and subscribes to real‑time quiz generation progress.
 - API Gateway: Authenticates requests, enforces rate limits, proxies traffic to the core service, and hosts the real‑time server.
 - Auth Service: Issues and verifies tokens, manages refresh tokens, and exposes authentication endpoints.
 - Core Service: Owns the domain and persistence, updates state in response to events, and publishes fanout updates for the UI.
-- AI Worker: Listens to generation requests, chunks content, calls an AI, and publishes generated results as events.
+- AI Content Service: Listens to generation requests, chunks content, calls an AI, and publishes generated results as events.
 - Browser Extension: Captures page text and transcripts and submits content to the system.
 - Infra: Container orchestration and database setup.